CrxsTagz/CrxsTagz/README.md

 ### Hi there 👋 My name is Cristina AKA CrxsTagz

-I'm a Telematic Engineer Student trying to survive :laugh:
+I'm a Telematic Engineer Student trying to survive 😂

 - 🔭 I’m currently working on getting ahead of my game
 - 🌱 I’m currently learning everything youtube can teach me